openenergymonitor/guide/source/setup/esp8266-adapter-emontx.markdown

 **Note:** It's important to remove/open jumper JP2 separates the AC and DC power supplies to ensure the emonTx is powered via DC and the AC is only used to provide an AC voltage reference.

-4) The ESP8266 WIFI module will now create a WIFI access point for configuration.
+4) The ESP8266 WiFi module will now create a WiFi access point for configuration.
 Using your laptop or phone, scan for WIFI networks, you should see a network SSID that looks something like:

     emonESP_1679732